LucasPickering/env-select/README.md

 ### Cascading configs

 On every execution, env-select will scan the current directory for a file called `.env-select.toml` and parse it for a config.
 In addition to that, it will walk up the directory tree and check each ancestor directory tree for the same file.
 If multiple files are found, the results will be merged together, with **lower config files having higher precedence**.
-For example, if we execute `es TEST_VARIABLE` in `~/code/`:
+For example, if we execute `es set TEST_VARIABLE` in `~/code/`:

 ```toml
 # ~/code/.env-select.toml